Hey, everybody, it is Motivational Monday!

 As you descend into the bottom, you want to make sure you bring the dumbbells deep into the pocket before pressing back up.
 Full range reps build a full chest.

 Half-reps, quarter-reps, pump presses, and using your whole body (butt off the bench) all do not count.
+The dumbbells have to reach the bottom before you press them back up.

 Check out the newest edition of Form Matters at the top of the page to learn about to get the most out of the incline dumbbell press.
+Please share or comment on this article so that we can continue to spread the truth about the iron game.

 I’ll holla at you next time.